pseudorandomuser/attacker/README.md

 # Web Security Attacker

-A website containing some web security exploits.
+A website containing some common web exploits.
-These are assignments for the Web Security lecture of Winter Semester 2019 at Saarland University.
+These are assignments for the 2019 Winter Semester iteration of the Web Security lecture at Saarland University.

 This source code is licensed under the [GNU General Public License v3.0](LICENSE).